MatthiasKainer/draft-article/README.md

 As you can see, both the empty element at the beginning and the incorrect element at index 3 are None.

 I want to add one thing in code here even though it is technically not needed - tokenize currently returns our tokens as an array.
-I prefer to work with tuples in f#, because it comes with a few benefits (remember the `||>` from above), so we will convert it.
+I prefer to work with tuples in F#, because it comes with a few benefits (remember the `||>` from above), so we will convert it.
 We can easily do this with the line `fun line -> Some(line[0], line[1])`, but we can't just pipe it in this case.
 If we write

 ```fsharp
 let tokenize(line: string) =